SCYALLAREDDY/Covid-19-vaccine-Hesitancy-and-Deaths-in-the-USA/README.md

 # Covid-19-vaccine-Hesitancy-and-Deaths-in-the-USA
-This project involves a comprehensive analysis of COVID-19 mortality data to explore the influence of age on susceptibility to death.
-Through the utilization of visualizations, we aim to depict mortality rates within distinct age groups and compare mortality patterns between males and females across various age brackets.

-# COVID-19 Mortality Analysis Project
 ## Project Overview
 This project involves a comprehensive analysis of COVID-19 mortality data to explore the influence of age on susceptibility to death.
 Through the utilization of visualizations, we aim to depict mortality rates within distinct age groups and compare mortality patterns between males and females across various age brackets.
 Additionally, we will examine the total deaths attributed to COVID-19 during different phases of the pandemic, focusing on the initial and final weeks.